-Jamie took her childhood habit and turned it into a successful side hustle.
+Jamie took her childhood habit of creating stories and turned it into a successful side hustle.

 How did you get started?

 How did I get started?
 It all began when I first started talking and writing–I’ve been telling stories ever since.
 But I got into the side business of doing communications by happenstance.
 About three years ago, I left my decade-long career working at public relations and advertising agencies to take a position in-house with an environmental organization.
 While in this position, my good friend asked me if I could help out his company by doing some work on the side.
 I said no to him once, but after my husband and I suffered some salary changes beyond our control, I couldn’t refuse my friend the second time he asked.
 And from there, it began.

 I’ve been running Jamie Ortiz Communications for about six months now.
 I pick up a second client beginning in January, and now I’m looking to transition the after work communications business into a full-time gig.

 How do you make money (Hourly, By Project, Retainer or One Time Fee)?

 I’ll make payment arrangements with my clients in any manner that helps them reach their budget goals.
 That’s the beauty of running a small communications business-I’m nimble and creative.
 Because I’m not bogged down with rules or corporation bureaucracy, I bring a fresh approach to structuring communications needs around the goals of my clients.

 How do you get new clients?

 Referrals.
 Hands down.
 I do exceptional work and my reputation takes care of itself.
 When I run into acquaintances, I am always sure to ask them if they know of anyone that I should be working with.
 And then I’ll ask them to introduce me.
 A personal introduction cuts through half the work of earning a new client.
 But, I also have to be true to myself and my clients about what I can accomplish in a side business, so I don’t take on anything that might sacrifice my ability to do my full-time job or to achieve results for my clients.